This article has links to products and services we love, which we may make commission from.

 Reasons for a Buying Carry-On Backpack

 - Carry on backpacks save you time when catching a flight.
-You can waltz through the bag drop (check in online to avoid the check-in desk queue too), on to security (have your 100ml liquids bag and laptop out for speedy transfer), then ready to chill at the departure lounge before boarding the plane.
+You can waltz through the bag drop (check-in online to avoid the check-in desk queue too), to security (have your 100ml liquids bag and laptop out for speedy transfer), then ready to chill at the departure lounge before boarding the plane.

 - You can walk straight out of the airport and on to your adventure.
-No hanging about the conveyor belt wondering if your luggage is going to show.
+No hanging about the conveyor belt wondering if your cabin backpack is going to show.

 - Airlines can’t damage your kit.
-I’m still waiting on Turkish Airlines to refund me for damaging my luggage.
+I’m still waiting for an airline to refund me for damaging my luggage.
 It’s been three months now.

 - Airlines are really cracking down on their rules and cabin bag dimensions.
 For example, EasyJet (a budget European airline) no longer allows you to carry a handbag and a cabin bag if you have purchased their budget ticket.
 You are allowed one bag only and it must meet the dimensions of 22″ x 17″ x 8″/56 x 45 x 25 cm.